Qualified Remodeler’s Master Design Awards 2007 honor outstanding remodeling projects.

-Recessed Shaker style cabinet doors and craftsman lighting provided clean traditional lines that modernized the room. (photo top)
+Recessed Shaker style cabinet doors and craftsman lighting provided clean traditional lines that modernized the room. (photo above left)

 New cabinets have taller uppers that capture space previously wasted in soffits and allows for additional shelving in each unit. (photo below)

-Appliances now remain hidden behind garages and help keep the kitchen clutter-free. (photo above)
+Appliances now remain hidden behind garages and help keep the kitchen clutter-free. (photo above right)

-Finding creative ways to minimize costs allowed these homeowners to splurge on higher impact specialty items such as the Terrazzo glass tiles that give sparkle to the entire backsplash. (photo below)
+Finding creative ways to minimize costs allowed these homeowners to splurge on higher impact specialty items such as the Terrazzo glass tiles that give sparkle to the entire backsplash. (photo below right)

 Costs were minimized by: